Solar Energy In General

 Tree growth and removal is an ongoing problem.
 This tree was not in the way thirty years ago but grew to be a problem and had to be cut down in 2009.
 It was my favorate tree but had to go to save many other trees.
 Now I'm planting small trees instead.

 Lets talk about trees and photovoltaic (PV) solar.
-In discussions on installing PV, trees are the most frequent drawback.
+In discussions on installing PV, trees are a frequent drawback.
 They are too beautiful around the house to remove.
 We should not clear cut land for PV.
 But how do we define clear cutting.
-I have a neighbor who cut down all the trees around his house so that the garden might have sun.
+I have a neighbor who cut down all the trees around the house so that the garden might have sun.
 Others cut trees to build a house or several houses.
 Is that clear cutting?

 I define clear cutting as more than an acre of land.
 I lived in the Seattle and saw the land laid bare for as far as the eye could see by loggers.
 I hated it!
 On the other hand I finally cut down my favorite tree because it had grown to shade my solar panels.
 Like many things in life it is not a black and white issue.
 Trees do not have nearly the carbon offset of PV solar.
 Do we keep every tree only to lose them all to the drought of climate change?

 Right now there is no need to put up large solar arrays in the woods.
 South Hadley has parking lots, large roofs and open fields for PV arrays.
 South Hadley is also one of the slowest towns in the state to act against climate change.
-Why act to slow further our work to protect the planet?
 End of tree talk.

 Is you roof south facing?
 Is the roof at the right pitch?
 If not, at what angles the will panels be set?
 Often it can be at very odd angles to solar south.
 Can you put the panels on the ground?
 If you plan to put solar panels on the roof, how old are your shingles?
 It is best to have a newly replaced the roof with 40 year shingles.
 Taking solar panels off the roof, redoing the roof, and putting the panels back is expensive.
 Roofers don't like it.
 The Installer will also need to check the roof stregnth for the weight of the panels.
 If the roof is steep enough the panels will shed the snow load after each snow.
 The problem is that is that the panels weight is transfered to the roof by small legs at four foot intervals.
 The weight of the snow is not distributed over the whole roof.
 It is a point source on ten of twelve locations.